Camox Birdie Updates

 Hands-On Review of the Camox Birdie

-After lengthy discussions with our trusted ski techs, we learned that this is not an uncommon problem for any ski manufacturer.
+After lengthy discussions with our trusted ski technicians, we learned that this is not an uncommon problem for any ski manufacturer.
 Evidently, there are a number of processes that can alter the base and feel of the ski during the time it travels from the factory to the consumer.

 Black Crows was surprised to hear about this defect when we emailed them, and their customer service was excellent and apologetic.
 While we understand that this is a common issue, it's discouraging to have to fully grind and retune a ski straight out of the plastic.
 It's also expensive.
 An average tune, including the necessary base grind, might run you between $50-$100 depending on how your pair came out of the factory.
 It also requires a fairly knowledgeable and perceptive skier to determine whether this is even necessary.